svn2github/oobash/0.39.5/docs/ReadMe.txt

 J) "Decorators"
 ################
-Will only work if shell is not interactive (script).
+Will only work if shell is used in script.
 You can see an example script using "decorators" in the docs/examples directory.
 __decoratorCheck calls the "decorators" and returns the sum (if below 256 otherwise $((sum%256)) ) of all decorator return values.
 Decorators use stderr for echos, because the framework communication is on stdout.